Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets and Benchmarks.} Following the protocol of OmniSVG~\cite{omnisvg_yang_2025}, we utilize the \textbf{MMSVG} dataset for training and evaluation. \textbf{Training Set:} While the original OmniSVG model was trained on the full dataset comprising 2M samples, only a subset has been publicly released.
-We train our model strictly on this available subset, which contains approximately \textbf{0.65 million icons and 0.2 million illustrations}.
-Despite using less than 50\% of the baseline's data, our method demonstrates superior data efficiency.
-We apply the \textbf{Fine-grained Path Decomposition} (\cref{sec:data_preprocessing}) to split complex paths, which are then organized into in-the-loop visual trajectories. \textbf{Test Set:} We evaluate our method on the comprehensive MMSVGBench~\cite{omnisvg_yang_2025}, which was officially open-sourced by the authors of OmniSVG to establish a standardized evaluation protocol.
+\paragraph{Datasets and Benchmarks.} Following OmniSVG~\cite{omnisvg_yang_2025}, we use the \textbf{MMSVG} dataset.
+Although OmniSVG was trained on 2M samples, only a subset is publicly released; we train strictly on this subset (\textbf{0.65M icons and 0.2M illustrations}), \ie, less than 50\% of the baseline's data.
+We apply our Fine-grained Path Decomposition (\cref{sec:data_preprocessing}) to organize the data into in-the-loop visual trajectories, and evaluate on the official \textbf{MMSVGBench}~\cite{omnisvg_yang_2025}.

 \paragraph{Baselines.} We compare our method against three categories of strong baselines: (1) \textbf{Optimization-based Methods:} DiffVG~\cite{diffvg_li_2020}, LIVE~\cite{live_ma_2022}, VectorFusion~\cite{vectorfusion_jain_2023} and SVGDreamer~\cite{svgdreamer_xing_2024}; (2) \textbf{LLM/VLM-based Methods:} StarVector~\cite{starvector_rodriguez_2025} (8B), IconShop~\cite{iconshop_wu_2023}, GPT-5~\cite{GPT-5}, OmniSVG~\cite{omnisvg_yang_2025} (8B, NeurIPS 2025), and InternSVG~\cite{wang2025internsvg} (8B, ICLR 2026).
 Note that InternSVG is trained on a massive dataset of 16M samples (SAgoge).
 We ensure that the primary open-source baselines are of comparable model size to ours (8B); (3) \textbf{RL-based Methods:} SVGen~\cite{svgen_wang_2025} (7B).
 As the only open-sourced method currently applying Reinforcement Learning (specifically GRPO) to SVG generation, we select it as the representative baseline for this category.